 English or Wet Gum Method

 By this method, the same proportions of oil, water, and gum are used as in the continental or dry gum method, but the order of mixing is different, and the proportion of ingredients may be varied during the preparation of the primary emulsion as is deemed necessary by the operator.
-Generally, a mucilage of the gum is prepared by triturating in a mortar granular acacia with twice its weight of water.
+Generally, the mucilage of the gum is prepared by triturating in a mortar granular acacia with twice its weight of water.
 The oil is then added slowly in portions, and the mixture is triturated to emulsify the oil.

 Bottle or Forbes Bottle Method

-The bottle method is useful for the extemporaneous preparation of emulsions from volatile oils or oleaginous substances of low viscosities.
-Powdered acacia is placed in a dry bottle, two parts of oil are added, and the mixture is thoroughly shaken in the capped container.
-A volume of water approximately equal to that of the oil is then added in portions and the mixture thoroughly shaken after each addition.
+The bottle method is helpful for the extemporaneous preparation of emulsions from volatile oils or oleaginous substances of low viscosities.
+Powdered acacia is placed in a dry bottle, two oil parts are added, and the mixture is thoroughly shaken in the capped container.
+A volume of water approximately equal to that of the oil is then added in portions and the mixture is thoroughly shaken after each addition.
 When all of the water has been added, the primary emulsion thus formed may be diluted to the proper volume with water.
 This method is not suited for viscous oils because they cannot be thoroughly agitated in the bottle when mixed with the emulsifying agent.

 Biphasic Liquids: Suspension: Definition, advantages, and disadvantages, Classifications, Preparation of suspensions, Flocculated and Deflocculated suspension Emulsions: Definition, Advantages & Disadvantages, Classification, Emulsifying agent, Test for the identification of the type of Emulsion, Methods of preparation, Stability of emulsion

 First Year B Pharm Notes, Syllabus, Books, PDF Subjectwise/Topicwise